 1998year the Port purchased the site

-The Port is pursuing development of the Central Embarcadero.
+The Port of San Diego is pursuing development of the Central Embarcadero.
 This is a prime site of approximately 70 acres of land and water situated between downtown San Diego and the San Diego Bayfront.
-This highly visible and desirable area includes Seaport…
+This highly visible and desirable area includes…

 The Port of San Diego is proposing to create a costal wetland mitigation bank on 76.5 acres of a site known as Pond 20, a former salt evaporation pond in south San Diego Bay.
 Pond 20 is currently vacant, isolated from tidal influence, and provides…